rickellis/Arch-Linux-Install-Guide/README.md

     $   nano /etc/pacman.d/mirrorlist

 Then make sure that __only__ servers in your country are un-commented.
 Alternately (what I do), you can `shift + arrow down` to highlight servers you don't want and `Ctrl + K` to cut them.
-Save the file then run these two commands:
+Save the file then run.
+Then:

+Make a backup copy of the mirrorlist file:

     $   sudo cp /etc/pacman.d/mirrorlist /etc/pacman.d/mirrorlist.backup

+Now run `rankmirrors`.
+It will take the server data from the backup mirrorlist, rank them, then copy the data to the original mirrorlist file:

     $   rankmirrors -n 6 /etc/pacman.d/mirrorlist.backup > /etc/pacman.d/mirrorlist

 ### Reflector

+First, make sure the pacman databases are up-to-date:

+    $   pacman -Sy

-Install __Reflector__ using:
+Install __Reflector__:

     $   pacman -S reflector rsync curl

-__NOTE:__ If you get an error regarding missing databases, synchronize them using `pacman -Sy` then try installing Reflector again.

 Now generate the new mirrorlist.
 Note: If you are in a different country change "United States" to your country.